-This course introduces the basic refrigeration process used in mechanical refrigeration and air Topics conditioning systems. include terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
+This course introduces the basic refrigeration process used in mechanical refrigeration and air systems.
+Topics include conditioning terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
 Upon completion, students should be able to identify refrigeration systems and components, explain refrigeration process, and use the tools and instrumentation of the trade.

-AHR 111 HVACR Electricity Prerequisites: None Corequisites: None
+AHR 111 HVACR Electricity